-We continue our weekly creator spotlight with Episode Six: From Thy Shadow Shall They Pass, written by Taylor Bookout and illustrated by Tyler.
+We continue our weekly creator spotlight with Episode Six: From Thy Shadow Shall They Pass, written by Taylor Bookout and Zoe Lance (you can view her dedicated spotlight here), and illustrated by Tyler.

 Writer: Taylor Bookout